Jamais vu

-In psychology, jamais vu (/ˌʒæmeɪ ˈvuː/ ZHAM-ay-_-VOO, /ˌʒɑːm-/ ZHAHM--, /fr/), a French loanword meaning "never seen", is the phenomenon of experiencing a situation that one recognizes in some fashion, but that nonetheless seems novel and unfamiliar.
+In psychology, jamais vu (/ʒæmeɪ v(j)uː/ ZHAM-ay-_-VOO, /ʒɑːm-/ JAHM--, /fr/), a French loanword meaning "never seen", is the phenomenon of experiencing a situation that one recognizes in some fashion, but that nonetheless seems unusual and unfamiliar.
+It is often described as the opposite of déjà vu.

 Overview

 Jamais vu involves a sense of eeriness and the observer’s impression of experiencing something for the first time, despite rationally knowing that they have experienced it before.

 Jamais vu is commonly explained as when a person momentarily does not recognize a word or, less commonly, a person or place, that they already know.
 Jamais vu is sometimes associated with certain types of aphasia, amnesia, and epilepsy.

 Experiment

 A study by Chris Moulin of Leeds University asked 92 volunteers to write out "door" 30 times in 60 seconds.
 He reported that 68 percent of volunteers showed symptoms of jamais vu, such as beginning to doubt that "door" was a real word.
 Moulin believes that a similar brain fatigue underlies some symptoms of schizophrenia and Capgras delusion.
 Moulin suggests that people with these conditions could be suffering from chronic jamais vu.